daihocmo/learn-vietnamese/docs/monolingual.md

 **The truth:** “Dictionary vocabulary” = words you don’t know because you don’t read enough.

-## Yomichan - the better way to go monolingual.
+## Yomitan - the better way to go monolingual.

-**I recommend doing the monolingual transition with Yomichan.**
+**I recommend doing the monolingual transition with Yomitan.**

 ![Image](img/mono/monodemo.png)

-Yomichan is a browser extension that allows you to look up Vietnamese words on a webpage by holding ++shift++ and hovering over it.
+Yomitan is a browser extension that allows you to look up Vietnamese words on a webpage by holding ++shift++ and hovering over it.
 It is supported by any Chromium or Firefox based browser.
-You can find out how to set up Yomichan [here](yomitan.md)
+You can find out how to set up Yomitan [here](yomitan.md)

-### Optimizing Yomichan Settings
+### Optimizing Yomitan Settings

 First you need to ensure that Advanced options is enabled.
 ![Image](img/mono/mono1.jpg)